To provide structured youth ultimate focused on fun inclusive play and spirit of the game.

 Jason started playing ultimate in the fall of 2005 as a 6th grader at Roosevelt Middle School and has been in love with the sport ever since.
 Playing three years at RMS and then four at South Eugene High School, he is a direct product of the Eugene Ultimate community's intervention at the youth level, which is a system he and EMSU are excited to feed back into.
 As a board member of the Eugene Ultimate Group (EUG), Jason acts as a liaison between EUG and EMSU, and is also responsible for all social media content.

-Russell Arkin serves as the Executive Director for EMSU and the coach of the Spencer Butte ultimate team.
+Russell Arkin serves as the Executive Director for EMSU and the coach of the Village School ultimate team.
 He started playing ultimate as a sophomore in high school at South Eugene, and hasn't stopped since.
 After playing 4 years at Whitman College in Walla Walla WA and captaining the team his senior year, Russell has been back in Eugene and committed to improving the youth scene here.
 He currently plays for the local club team Darkstar.

 Board of Directors